 Owner-Occupied Housing Rehabilitation Program: The City will continue to provide CDBG funds for the rehabilitation of low income (50% and below MFI) owner occupied housing units citywide.
 The program will be implemented in accordance with the "City of Norman Housing Handbook," which is incorporated fully in this Plan by reference.
 Funds are provided in the form of a Deferred Payment Mortgage that is forgiven over a period of four years.
 These mortgages are due in full upon transfer of title for the property.
 The cost of the required lead hazard control will be in the form of a grant to the property owner.
-In addition to program delivery costs a total of \$137,424 of CDBG funding as well as any program income generated will be set aside for this project year.
-These funds will be combined with unexpended prior year funds (both CDBG and HOME funds) for the continuation of this program.
+In addition to program delivery costs an estimated total of \$300,000 of unexpended prior-year CDBG funding as well as any program income generated will be utilized for this project year.
+Rehabilitation Delivery costs of \$168,558 is included in the CDBG program to allow for appropriate administration of the housing programs.

-Owner Occupied Emergency Repair Program: The City will continue to provide CDBG funds for addressing urgent repair needs of low income (50% and below MFI) owner-occupied housing units citywide.
+Owner Occupied Emergency Repair Program: The City will continue to provide CDBG funds for addressing urgent repair needs of low income (80% and below MFI) owner-occupied housing units citywide.
 The program will be implemented in accordance with the "City of Norman Housing Handbook," which is incorporated fully in this Plan by reference.
 Funds are provided in the form of a Deferred Payment Mortgage that is forgiven over a period of four years.
 These mortgages are due in full upon transfer of title for the property.
-In addition to program delivery costs a total of \$70,000 of CDBG funding as well as any program income generated will be set aside for this project year.
-These funds will be combined with unexpended prior year funds for continuation of this program.
+In addition to program delivery costs a estimated \$100,000 of unexpended prior-year CDBG funding as well as any program income generated will be utilized for this project year.

-Owner Occupied Exterior Property Maintenance Program: A new program under development would allow low and moderate income (80% and below MFI) owner-occupied properties that have been cited by a City of Norman Code Compliance Officer for exterior property maintenance violations to be eligible for financial assistance utilizing this facet of the Emergency Repair Program.
-Although the program is not specifically funded, the City of Norman may elect to provide funding as needed to undertake activities.
+Exterior Improvement Program: A new program under development to be implemented this year would allow low and moderate income (80% and below MFI) owner-occupied properties located within the City Limits of Norman that have been cited by a City of Norman Code Compliance Officer for exterior property maintenance violations to be eligible for financial assistance utilizing CDBG funds.
+A maximum project of \$5,000 will be allowed to address items including but not limited to: exterior property maintenance, removal of storage buildings, driveway replacement/installation, and dead/diseased tree removal.
+A total of \$334,037 \$239,037 of CDBG funding has been allocated for this project year.

 Owner Occupied Accessibility Modification Program: The City will continue to provide CDBG funds for addressing accessibility modification needs of low and moderate income (80% and below MFI) owner-occupied housing units city wide.
 The program will be implemented in accordance with the "City of Norman Housing Handbook," which is incorporated fully in this Plan by reference.
 Funds are provided in the form of a Deferred Payment Mortgage that is forgiven over a period of four years.
 These mortgages are due in full upon transfer of title for the property.
-In addition to program delivery costs a minimum of \$15,000 of CDBG funding will be set aside.
-Additional funds will be reallocated from other housing programs as need warrants.
+Budgeting for these activities is included in the budget for owner occupied rehabilitation units and can be accessed upon demand.

 Renter Occupied Accessibility Modification Program: The City will continue to provide CDBG funds for addressing accessibility modification needs of low and moderate income (80% and below MFI) renter-occupied housing units city wide.
 The program will be implemented in accordance with the "City of Norman Housing Handbook," which is incorporated fully in this Plan by reference.
 Projects are coordinated with the landlord upon request of a qualified tenant.
-Budgeting for these activities is included in the \$15,000 budget for owner occupied units and can be increased upon demand.
+Budgeting for these activities is included in the budget for owner occupied units and can be accessed upon demand.